particle-iot/docs/src/content/datasheets/electron-(cellular)/electron-datasheet.md

 This pin is internally connected to USB supply rail and will output 5V when the Electron is plugged into an USB port.
 It is intentionally left unpopulated.
 This pin will _NOT_ output any voltage when the Electron is powered via VIN and/or the LiPo battery.

 #### 3V3 Pin
 This pin is the output of the on-board 3.3V switching regulator that powers the microcontroller and the peripherals.
 This pin can be used as a 3.3V power source with a max load of 800mA.
+3.3V will also be available on that pin while the device being in deep sleep.
 Unlike the Photon or the Core, this pin _CANNOT_ be used as an input to power the Electron.

 #### VBAT
 Supply to the internal RTC, backup registers and SRAM when 3V3 is not present (1.65 to 3.6VDC).
 The Pin is internally connected to 3V3 supply via a 0 ohm resistor.
 If you wish to power VBAT via an external supply, you'll need to remove this resistor with a desoldering iron.
 Contact us if you wish to request trays of electrons with this jumper depopulated.